DFKI-NI/mir_robot/README.md

 You can try if it works with other versions, but these are the ones that are known to work.

+It also supports the MiR hook with a connected cart (docking the cart is not simulated).

 Package overview
 ----------------